yireo/yireo-slides/slides/yireo/messing_up_di.md

 ---
 # Lessons
 - Don't use helpers
-- Don't use underscores to identify scope
 - Try to keep dependencies to a minimum
 - Check your `$context` first
-- Depend on interfaces instead of classes

---
-- Depend on service interfaces instead of normal
+- Depend on service interfaces instead of models
     - `ProductRepositoryInterface` instead of `Product` model

 ---